Thomas Jefferson: Linguistics

 Jefferson had a lifelong interest in linguistics, and could speak, read, and write in a number of languages, including French, Greek, Italian, and German.
-In his early years, he excelled in classical language while at boarding school where he received a classical education in Greek and Latin.
-Jefferson later came to regard the Greek language as the "perfect language" as expressed in its laws and philosophy.
+In his early years, he excelled in classical languages.
+Jefferson later came to regard Greek as the "perfect language" as expressed in its laws and philosophy.
 While attending the College of William & Mary, he taught himself Italian.
-Here Jefferson first became familiar with the Anglo-Saxon language, especially as it was associated with English Common law and system of government and studied the language in a linguistic and philosophical capacity.
+Here Jefferson first became familiar with the Anglo-Saxon language, studying it in a linguistic and philosophical capacity.
 He owned 17 volumes of Anglo-Saxon texts and grammar and later wrote an essay on the Anglo-Saxon language.
 Jefferson claimed to have taught himself Spanish during his nineteen-day journey to France, using only a grammar guide and a copy of Don Quixote.

 Linguistics played a significant role in how Jefferson modeled and expressed political and philosophical ideas.
 He believed that the study of ancient languages was essential in understanding the roots of modern language.
+Jefferson criticized language purists and supported the introduction of neologisms to English, foreseeing the emergence of "an American dialect".
+He described the Académie Française, a body designated to regulate the French language, as an "endeavor to arrest the progress of their language".

 He collected and understood a number of American Indian vocabularies and instructed Lewis and Clark to record and collect various Indian languages during their Expedition.
-When Jefferson moved from Washington after his presidency, he packed 50 Native American vocabulary lists in a chest and transported them on a riverboat back to Monticello along with the rest of his possessions.
+When Jefferson moved from Washington after his presidency, he took 50 Native American vocabulary lists back to Monticello along with the rest of his possessions.
 Somewhere along the journey, a thief stole the heavy chest, thinking it was full of valuables, but its contents were dumped into the James River when the thief discovered it was only filled with papers.
-Subsequently, 30 years of collecting were lost, with only a few fragments rescued from the muddy banks of the river.
+Thirty years of collecting were lost, with only a few fragments rescued from the muddy banks of the river.

 Jefferson was not an outstanding orator and preferred to communicate through writing or remain silent if possible.
-Instead of delivering his State of the Union addresses himself, Jefferson wrote the annual messages and sent a representative to read them aloud in Congress.
-This started a tradition that continued until 1913 when President Woodrow Wilson (1913–1921) chose to deliver his own State of the Union address.
+Instead of delivering his State of the Union addresses himself, Jefferson wrote the annual messages and sent a representative to read them aloud in Congress, which started a tradition that continued until 1913, when President Woodrow Wilson chose to deliver his State of the Union address to Congress verbally and in person.